 The Company and contractor have agreed that the Earn-in Agreement with Golden constitutes a sales transaction as described in the Contingent Agreement and the contractor is entitled to 50% of the US\$150,000 payment received, creating an obligation of US\$75,000 to the contractor.
-This amount has been accrued in accounts payable and accrued liabilities as at November 30, 2021.
-The liability is being paid in 10 monthly installments starting in January 2021.
-As at November 30, 2021, the Company has made 8 monthly installments and \$15,000 remains outstanding.
+This amount has been fully paid as at November 30, 2022.

-The US\$75,000 payment has been credited towards the maximum contingent liability amount of US\$1,000,000, which will then reduce the contingent liability to a maximum amount of US\$925,000.
+The US\$75,000 payment has been credited towards the maximum contingent liability amount of US\$1,000,000, which has reduced the contingent liability to a maximum amount of US\$925,000.